ml-postech/multi-armed-bandit-algorithm-against-strategic-replication/README.md

 Arguments:
 	setup: The location of an experiment setup json file.
 	policy: A bandit algorithm to use.
-	L: A hyperparameter to control the number of subsampled arms (Only used by RH-UCB, S-UCB)
+	L: A hyperparameter to control the number of subsampled arms (Only used by RH-UCB, S-UCB).

 Example: See shell scripts like *run_h_ucb.sh*.

 ### How to Experiment with Other Algorithms

-1. Make a python file for a new policy
+1. Make a python file for a new policy.

 If you want to use algorithms other than those used in our paper, you can do that by putting your own algorithm into *SMPyBandits/Policies/* directory.
-Also you can use other popular bandit algorithms like KL-UCB or Thompson Sampling thanks to the [base repository](https://github.com/SMPyBandits/SMPyBandits)
+Also you can use other popular bandit algorithms like KL-UCB or Thompson Sampling thanks to the [base repository](https://github.com/SMPyBandits/SMPyBandits).

-2. Change some parts of code in *strategic_scripts* directory
+2. Change some parts of code in *strategic_scripts* directory.

 Add your policy into `AVALIABLE_POLICY` in *strategic_scripts/main.py* and add your case into `make_env_dict` function in *strategic/help_experiment.py*.